Compact Data Structures for Network Telemetry: Case for Data-Plane Telemetry

-as shown in Figure~\ref{fig:pisaPipeline}.
 That is, the register memory is partitioned across the stages, where memory in an earlier stage cannot be updated based on the results of computations at a later stage, unless the packet is \emph{recirculated} to traverse the pipeline a second time.
+Each stage may have multiple parallel arithmetic/logic units and register arrays, allowing a single stage to perform multiple operations concurrently in the absence of dependencies. \red{Note that ALUs may be stateful or stateless.
+Stateful ALUs can perform actions on the register arrays in the memory of the stage.
+Stateless ALUs perform actions that do not access the registers in the stage, yet they may modify the packet metadata. }

-Each stage may have multiple parallel arithmetic/logic units and register arrays, allowing a single stage to perform multiple operations concurrently in the absence of dependencies.
-The data plane typically has limited bandwidth for recirculating packets, as well as limited bandwidth for communicating with the control-plane software.
+\red{Figure~\ref{fig:pisaPipeline} presents a single pipeline.
+The pipeline is coupled to several physical ports in the switch.
+Furthermore, programmable switches normally have multiple pipelines such that each of the ports is coupled to a dedicated pipeline.
+An internal traffic manager forwards the packets between the pipelines.
+Packets may also be recirculated back to the begninning of a pipeline. } The data plane typically has limited bandwidth for recirculating packets, as well as limited bandwidth for communicating with the control-plane software.

 Unfortunately, the resource constraints limit the accuracy of telemetry applications.
 Fortunately, most telemetry applications are robust to small errors, enabling the use of approximate data structures that can work reasonably well with a limited amount of memory and a limited number of memory accesses per packet.
 For example, a network administrator wanting to identify the heaviest flows may not mind if the estimates of per-flow traffic volumes have some errors.